alreich/abstract_algebra/docs/rings_and_fields.rst

 Extracting a Ring’s Additive & Multiplicative “Subalgebras”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the beginning of this User Guide, in the *Algebra Definitions*
-section, a Ring is described as being a combination of a commutative
+In the Definitions section, a Ring is described as being a combination
-Group, under addition, and a Semigroup, under multiplication (with
+of a commutative Group, under addition, and a Semigroup, under
-distributivity of multiplication over addition).
-This section shows how
+multiplication (with distributivity of multiplication over addition).
-those algebraic components of a Ring can be extracted.
+This section shows how those algebraic components of a Ring can be
+extracted.

-**NOTE**: The implementation of the two extraction methods, illustrated
+The implementation of the two extraction methods, illustrated below,
-below, operates by calling ``make_finite_algebra`` using the relevant
+operates by calling ``make_finite_algebra`` using the relevant portions
-portions of the Ring.
+of the Ring.
 That way, the appropriate algebras are returned: a
 commutative Group for the additive portion, and, at a minimum, a
 Semigroup for the multiplicative portion.

+The example to follow uses the Ring, ``ex6``, created above.

 .. code:: ipython3